Bivariate change point detection: joint detection of changes in expectation and variance: Appendix

-Finally, we replace the scaling using Slutsky's Lemma.
-First, by multiplication of (\ref{alt_tech}) with the first diagonal entry of $\Delta_{h,t}^{(n)}$ we replace the scaling $(\tilde\sigma_r^2+\tilde\sigma_\ell^2)^{1/2}$ with the estimators $(\hat\sigma_r^2+\hat\sigma_\ell^2)^{1/2}$, while the limit remains the same as $\Delta_{h,t}^{(n)}\to(I)_t$ a.s.
-Second, by multiplication of both sides (\ref{alt_tech}) and (\ref{limit_alt}) with the first diagonal entry of $(\tilde D_{h,t})_t$ we scale to unit variance, and we also mention that (\ref{limit_alt}) has zero expectation.
-Without changing the law we can replace the two Brownian motions by a single Brownian motion $(W_t)_t$ such that the resulting process is continuous.
-This gives the first component of $(\mathcal L_{h,t}^*)_t$.
-Convergence of the second component follows analogously, noting that the functional $\varphi_2$ equals $\varphi_1$.
-Consequently, the limit exhibits the same properties as the limit of the first component.
-Finally, also joint convergence to $(\mathcal L_{h,t}^*)_t$ having independent components inherits from (\ref{donsker_u}).
+which has zero expectation.
+Replacing $W_{1,t}$ and $W_{2,t}$ with a single Brownian motion $(W_t)_t$ yields continuity.
+We replace the scaling: first, multiplication of (\ref{alt_tech}) with the first entry of $\Delta_{h,t}^{(n)}$ preserves the limit as $(\Delta_{h,t}^{(n)})_t\to(I)_t$ a.s.
+Second, multiplication of both (\ref{alt_tech}) and (\ref{limit_alt}) with the first entry of $(\tilde D_{h,t})_t$ scales (\ref{limit_alt}) to unit variance.
+Set the latter as the first component of $(\mathcal L_{h,t}^*)_t$.
+In total, the first component of (\ref{conv:jht}) holds true.
+Analogously, derive the second component.
+It is $\mathcal L_{h,t}^*\sim N_2(0,I)$.